mbj/to_source/README.md

 Reverse parser to generate source code from the Rubinius AST.
 Also works well under MRI using the mutant-melbourne gem.

-Currently only support 1.9 mode!
+Currently only support for 1.9 mode!

 Installation
 ------------